Renewables and Natural Gas: What is their role in Africa’s energy journey?

 Time: 14:00 – 15:30 Central Africa Time (13:00 – 14:30 CET Paris)

-Join us for the next RENdez-vous Africa to discuss the role of natural gas in addressing the continent challenges.
+During this RENdez-vous Africa we have discussed the role of natural gas in addressing the continent challenges.

 Africa’s ambitious economic and social goals require accelerated progress in expanding energy capacity.
 But what should this energy mix look like?
 What is the role of gas in this discussion?
 How much can renewables and gas each contribute to powering the continent’s industrialisation?